Some Common Questions about Cloud Services

 Others, especially those that require a high level of integration with legacy systems or have rigid boundaries to get better performance on servers operated in the traditional manner.

-However, when we talk about Cloud we are not talking just about public clouds, but clouds of private or internal to the company firewall.
-An internal cloud is therefore confined to a cloud computing data center company.
+However, when we talk about Cloud we are not talking just about public clouds, but clouds of private or internal to the company firewall, see for instance splunk cloud services, availed by various companies.
+An internal cloud, apparently, is confined to a cloud computing data center company.
 Some applications may be in public clouds like mashups that make heavy use of external platforms such as Facebook.
-But, others that require greater need for control and strict adherence to regulatory restrictions or compliance shall be within the firewall, on private clouds.
+But, others that require a greater need for control and strict adherence to regulatory restrictions or compliance shall be within the firewall, on private clouds.

 When using a public cloud, pass responsibility for the operation to the cloud hosting provider.
 For small businesses, with security procedures and fragile recovery (which is quite common), can be an attractive alternative.
 But for larger companies, with rules and control procedures, the use of public clouds is more restricted.
 For these companies, the use of hybrid or private clouds, where only part of the service is in public clouds is the most appropriate strategy.